dbos-inc/dbos-docs/docs/index.md

 - **It's simple**.
 Write your business logic using only functions.
 Do all your state management in Postgres&#8212;we'll manage the connections and transactions for you.
 - **It makes reliability easy**.
 No matter what happens to your server, workflows [always resume where they left off](./tutorials/workflow-tutorial#reliability-guarantees).
 Reliable message delivery is [built in](./tutorials/workflow-communication-tutorial#reliability-guarantees-1).
 Idempotency is [built in](./tutorials/idempotency-tutorial).
 - **It's made for DBOS**.
-Starting early next year, you can deploy any Operon application to DBOS's new cloud platform built on a revolutionary new scalable and secure cloud-native operating system.
+Starting early next year, you can deploy any Operon application to DBOS's new cloud platform built on our revolutionary, scalable, and secure cloud-native operating system.

 To get started with Operon today in less than five minutes, check out our [quickstart](./getting-started/quickstart)!